 At home, now at around 4:30 pm, it was time to make the only two remaining decisions of the holiday, those being “who’s taking Ami swimming this afternoon ?” and “are we going out for dinner tonight ?”
 The answers were “Kas” and “Yes” in that order, although the swimming activity had to be completed before the latter decision was made.
 Izzy decided she didn’t fancy the pool, but she didn’t seem to fancy much else either.
 She sort of collapsed half on, half off, her bed.
 She seemed happy so Kev left to check the cricket score (Doh !
 England were bowled out for 102).
 Some minutes later, Izzy wandered into the studio bedroom and lay down on the carpet under Kev’s feet, where she promptly fell asleep.

 One final fling down in La Rochelle centre was planned (well, it had about 10 minutes of planning, anyway), and so we got the best posh frocks out for the kids and headed off down the N11 for one more time.
 As we were planning to leave early in the morning we decided to pop round to see Simon, Rachel, Edward and Lucy to say goodbye, which took a little while.
 Ami immediately shot over to the swing with Lucy and it took a while to separate them.
 It was mentioned that Edward and Izzy have the same age difference as Kev and Kas.
-It doesn’t seem an issue between adults, but it highlights that many years ago there was an 11 year old Kev and a 2 year old Kas running around, albeit that they’d never met.
+It doesn’t seem an issue between adults, but it highlights that many years ago there was an 11-year-old Kev and a two-year-old Kas running around, albeit that they’d never met.

 We went to yet another restaurant on the Cour des Dames, this time Le Winch.
 It was good.
 And by local standards, it wasn’t that expensive.
-Kas had a steak, cooked medium in the middle and blue at both ends, like they only had a really tiny grill and it was hanging over the side at both ends.
+Kas had a steak, cooked medium in the middle and blue at both ends like they only had a really tiny grill and it was hanging over the side at both ends.
 The daughters had nuggets and chips for the second time today.
 Kev had an assiette de crudités and paella.
-The paella required use of the fingers to extract the shellfish flesh from the shells, but it was really nice.
+The paella required the use of the fingers to extract the shellfish flesh from the shells, but it was really nice.
 The girls got ice lollies for pudding and Kev and Kas waited slightly too long for their crêpes.
 “Slightly too long” means “long enough that Ami got bored with ‘Are we tatoes?’ and the two of them were starting to get rowdy.”
 So we paid the relatively modest bill and did a runner.
 It was quite late and for the first time on the holiday we couldn’t really be bothered to spend much time with the street entertainers.
 We had a quick look at the White Man again and set off home.

 Neither of the girls fell asleep on the way home, but both went to bed fairly quickly and easily (still in their clothes) when we did get back.
 On the way by, Alun from next door asked us to leave them an email address so we could get some of their photos.
 Kev returned with some of Kas’s business cards and one of the last two remaining beers from the fridge.
 Kas appeared a bit later with the other beer and we sat for a while having our first actual adult to adult to discussion with them.
 Although, by adult to adult, it should be mentioned that this really means drunk to drunk.
-Alun and Matt were most of the way down a €2 special red wine from the supermarket and by the end of it Matt couldn’t really be understood.
+Alun and Matt were most of the way down a €2 special red wine from the supermarket and by the end of it, Matt couldn’t really be understood.
 Not that it mattered.
 They very kindly gave us more beers, so we were able to while away a couple of hours chatting about nothing in particular.
 Thanks guys, it was a nice end to the holiday, although it was the source of the opening paragraph on the “Day 16” diary entry.
 It was 1 am when we got to bed, with the alarm set for 7.
 Good preparation for a full day of driving…….

 Today involved no plans whatsoever.
 And when we did eventually make a plan, we changed it straight away.
-So what ?
+So what?
 We’re on holiday.

 We had a bit of a rough night with the Izzy-monster again.
 The heat of the last couple of days was making her skin very itchy and there’s not much we could do for the poor little mite.
 However, after last night’s festivities both girls thankfully held out until a reasonable time, Izzy around 7:30 and Ami a bit longer.
-All very welcome, given that Granddad had gone home.
+All very welcome, given that Grandad had gone home.

 Kas had as much of a lie in as she could manage while Kev failed to feed either daughter properly and also failed to engage them in mindless TV watching.
 Just couldn’t get that satellite box to send a signal to the TV.